RaphaelManke/aws-cdk-pipes-rfc-473/API.md

 The headers that need to be sent as part of request invoking the API Gateway REST API or EventBridge ApiDestination.

-The headers that need to be sent as part of request invoking the API Gateway REST API or EventBridge ApiDestination.

 > [http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-pipes-pipe-pipeenrichmenthttpparameters.html#cfn-pipes-pipe-pipeenrichmenthttpparameters-headerparameters](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-pipes-pipe-pipeenrichmenthttpparameters.html#cfn-pipes-pipe-pipeenrichmenthttpparameters-headerparameters)

 ---